ronypk999/lands/README.md

 # REAL ESTATE - BD LANDS

-The real-estate website was built using.
+The real-estate website was built using react with many npm packages. some of them are

 - [React-hook-from](https://react-hook-form.com/) for forms data validation
 - [Swiper Slider](https://swiperjs.com/) for sldiers